asterics/AsTeRICS-Grid-Helper/wordforms/README.md

 1. The scraper.php performs a GET request
 e.g. https://wordforms.asterics-foundation.org/wordforms_ndep/scraper.php?verb=insert_word_here&type=json

+!!!Please make sure to name the path correctly!!!

 2. The application retrieves the required query parameter from the request

 3. The application performs its functionality: